hmuchalski/OChem/syllabus-ay21-22-su.md

 ## Changes to this syllabus

 Changes to this syllabus may occur during the term.
-In those cases, the ==changes will highlighted in this document== and be announced in class.
+In those cases, the ==changes will be highlighted in this document== and be announced in class.
 If appropriate, students will be given a voice on how the changes will be implemented.
 It is your responsibility stay abreast of the information passed along in course announcements so that you will be aware of any changes that take place.

-## Credits
+## Acknowledgments

-Large portions of the language of this syllabus as well as ideas related to growth grading and flipped learning were adapted from the syllabi of [Prof. Robert Talbert](https://hackmd.io/@rtalbert235) (Grand Valley University).
+Large portions of the language of this syllabus as well as ideas related to growth grading and flipped learning are influenced by work and writing of of [Prof. Robert Talbert](https://hackmd.io/@rtalbert235) and David Clarck (Grand Valley University).

 ## University policies and disclaimers